square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

     **Warning:** Remember to use your own credentials only for testing the sample application.
 If you plan to make a version of this sample application available for your own purposes, use the Square [OAuth API](https://developer.squareup.com/docs/oauth-api/overview) to safely manage access to Square accounts.

     **Sandbox testing:** You may configure this application to run using either Square `sandbox` and `production` environments and credentials.
-For testing, the `sandbox` environment is recommended because you can use a fake credit cards to test payments.
+For testing, the `sandbox` environment is recommended because you can use a fake credit or debit cards to test payments.
 To learn more about testing in the sandbox environment, refer to [Test in the Sandbox](https://developer.squareup.com/docs/testing/sandbox).

 3. From the directory `connect-examples/v2/node_gift-cards`, install the sample application's dependencies with the following command: